openworm/OpenData/README.md

 ### Background

-The integration of movement data is important for both building and validating the OpenWorm models of C. elegans.
+The integration of movement data is important for both building and validating the OpenWorm models of *C. elegans*.
 Neuromechanical models have so far given insight into how movement can be shaped by neuronal activity, helped classify mutants and have led to the identification of a minimum subset of features useful for quantifying behaviour.
 Classification and quantification allows for easier comparison of neural simulations to empirical movement data.
 A large dataset of worm movement videos has already been collated and stored alongside metadata in [Zenodo](https://zenodo.org/communities/open-worm-movement-database/?page=1&size=20), a data storage site which emphasises open science and metadata accessibility.
 An interactive website, [Open Worm Movement Database](http://movement.openworm.org/), exists to easily filter some metadata in the worm movement videos as required.
 Given these movement records are well maintained and appear to already contain easily accessible metadata it was decided that they would act as a good proof of principle for the two aims of the project.

 The first task was to establish how well the data currently conforms to the FAIR principles.
 In addition to the [2016 publication](https://www.nature.com/articles/sdata201618.pdf), additional guidance on conforming to the FAIR framework exists [here](https://www.go-fair.org/fair-principles/).
 Using this, existing metadata was grouped into categories and any missing metadata categories were flagged to be added at a later date.

 Included already within OpenWorm is the codebase, [PyOpenWorm](https://github.com/openworm/PyOpenWorm).
-PyOpenWorm was designed specifically for the purpose of increasing searchability and accessibility of C. elegans research data.
-[Currently incorporated data](https://pyopenworm.readthedocs.io/en/latest/data_sources.html) is taken from WormBase, WormAtlas and personal communications with researchers in the C. elegans community.
+PyOpenWorm was designed specifically for the purpose of increasing searchability and accessibility of *C. elegans* research data.
+[Currently incorporated data](https://pyopenworm.readthedocs.io/en/latest/data_sources.html) is taken from WormBase, WormAtlas and personal communications with researchers in the *C. elegans* community.
 It can be divided into three categories: Neuronal Information, Muscle Cells and the Connectome.

-Once the movement data had been processed to ensure conformability with the FAIR framework the second task was to upload all data into PyOpenWorm in a format facilitating queriability by C. elegans researchers and model builders.
+Once the movement data had been processed to ensure conformability with the FAIR framework the second task was to upload all data into PyOpenWorm in a format facilitating queriability by *C. elegans* researchers and model builders.

 ### Methods